 Step 3Adjust Your Font Size

-Users select a text size that feels best.
-As a user picks a new size, the text in the settings page changes, providing a live preview of how the text will appear.
+Choosing a preferred text size updates the text on the settings page instantly, providing a live preview of the changes.

 Tip: Finding Your Perfect Size

-Finding your perfect text size in Edge involves trying different options like ‘Medium’ or ‘Large’ and testing them on websites you visit often.
+Finding the perfect text size in Edge involves testing options like 'Medium' or 'Large' on frequently visited websites.

 Step 4Customize Fonts Further (Optional)